PombertLab/A2GB/README.md

 If present, we should see error messages like this:
 ```
-Checking for sequence errors in chromosome_01.prot located in /media/FatCat/user/raw_data/splitGFF3/
+Checking for errors in chromosome_01.prot located in /media/FatCat/user/raw_data/splitGFF3/

 		Invalid Start Codon	Internal Stop Codon